Web Analytics Made Easy -

 Person-affecting views

-Person-affecting views maintain that there is no moral obligation to have children, because unborn children do not suffer from missed chances [Narveson] [Caviola, 27].
-Childlessness is only morally relevant if it affects existing persons.
+In classical utilitarianism the creation of happy people has moral value.
+As far as happiness can be guaranteed, there is a moral obligation to create it.
+Person-affecting views, in contrast, maintain that there is no moral obligation to have children, because unborn children do not suffer from missed chances [Narveson] [Caviola, 27].
+Childlessness is only morally relevant if it affects existing people.

 Asymmetric person-affecting view

 In the symmetric person-affecting view, the well-being and probable misery of possible people don’t count as a reason to bring them into existence.
 Having children is morally neutral.
-In the asymmetric person-affecting view
+In the asymmetric (partially) person-affecting view

 - the well-being of possible people doesn’t count as a reason for bringing them into existence.
 However, their probable misery counts as a reason for not bringing them into existence [Arrhenius, 115].